rsamconn/all_things_ZdZd/README.md

 - `setupATLAS`
 - `asetup Athena,main,latest`
 - `Derivation_tf.py --CA True --inputEVNTFile tmp.EVNT.root --outputDAODFile truthDAOD.pool.root --formats TRUTH1`
+  - If the derivation runs successfully the terminal output should end with 'exit code 0' and there should be a `truthDAOD.pool.root` file roughly the same size as `tmp.EVNT.root`.

 More information about the official signal generation for the H/S -> XX/ZX -> 4l can be found in the JIRA tickets:
 - H->ZdZd->4l: [JIRA](https://its.cern.ch/jira/browse/ATLMCPROD-11549)